dsi-clinic/2024-winter-rafi-poultry-cafos/README.md

 3. Barns in water areas are filtered out
 4. Barns in airports are filtered out.

+### Step 4(Optional): Data Annotation
+We developed a user-friendly data annotation tool, humorously dubbed "Tinder for Barns," to assist users in manually verifying the accuracy of model predictions.
+This process is crucial, as true positive images will help us fine-tune the model in future iterations.
+You can explore the tool on Colab [here](https://colab.research.google.com/drive/1Os1_D2nqYwSH3bC5_nTtEVleVGwftcDR?usp=sharing).

 Below here is the Microsoft README